What are the areas of undergraduate academic study at UB?

 Depending on the scores you received on the AP examinations, you may be able to apply credit, including the course’s letter grade, to your UB academic requirements.
 Discuss these options with your advisor at orientation.
 A report of your AP scores will come to the university during the fall semester; then you’ll have the option of accepting the scores and credit.

-Most students who enter UB as freshmen within the College of Arts and Sciences (CAS) are required to demonstrate intermediate proficiency in a second language; however, a number of CAS degrees are exempt from this requirement.
+Most students who enter UB as freshmen within the College of Arts and Sciences (CAS) are required to demonstrate intermediate proficiency in a second language.
 Visit the General Education Requirements page for details.
 If you have taken three or more years of high school language courses, you will probably be placed in a second-year university-level language course.
 You can also take the language skills exam when you come to UB in the fall.

 Twelve credits is considered full-time; however, to finish a 120-semester-hour degree program in four years or eight semesters, you should take an average of 15 credits each semester.